 - Spreadsheet – Assuming you already have a Google account, you must have created a Spreadsheet or may create a new one here.
 Alternatively, if you want to send your leads to another spreadsheet that your colleague has already created, then ask him/her to share it with you.
 Just make sure that your Google Account has the access to that spreadsheet.

-- Spreadsheet API Credentials – To allow Actions Pack write data into your Spreadsheet on behalf of you, you need to enter the Google Spreadsheet API credentials in Actions Pack settings that we will discuss in later in this article.
+- Spreadsheet API Credentials – To allow Actions Pack write data into your Spreadsheet on behalf of you, you need to enter the Google Spreadsheet API credentials inside Actions Pack settings.
+Overall, you will create a Google Cloud project, enable the Google Sheets API for that project, copy your new API key, and paste it into the Actions Pack Setting.
+We will discuss it in later in this article.

 1. Create Your Lead Capture Form